 \section{Abstract}

-Despite previous efforts in melody-to-lyric generation research, there is still a significant singability gap between lyrics written by machines and human lyricists.
-This paper bridges the singability gap with a novel approach to generating singable lyrics by jointly Learning wOrding And Formatting during Melody-to-Lyric training (LOAF-M2L).
-After general-domain pretraining, our model acquires length awareness using unsupervised learning from a large text-only lyric corpus.
-Then, we introduce a new objective informed by musicological research on the relationship between melody and lyrics during melody-to-lyric supervised training, which enables the model to learn the fine-grained format requirements of the melody.
-Our model achieves 3.75\% and 21.44\% absolute accuracy gains in the outputs' number-of-line and syllable-per-line requirements compared to naive fine-tuning, without sacrificing text fluency.
-Furthermore, our model demonstrates a 42.15\% and 74.18\% relative improvement in overall quality in the subjective evaluation, compared to two leading melody-to-lyric generation models, highlighting the significance of formatting learning in lyric generation.\footnote{Code available at \url{https://github.com/Sonata165/BART-M2L}}
+Despite progress in melody-to-lyric generation, a substantial singability gap remains between machine-generated lyrics and those written by human lyricists.
+In this work, we aim to narrow this gap by jointly learning both wording and formatting for melody-to-lyric generation.
+After general-domain pretraining, our model acquires length awareness through an self-supervised stage trained on a large text-only lyric corpus.
+During supervised melody-to-lyric training, we introduce multiple auxiliary supervision objective informed by musicological findings on melody--lyric relationships, encouraging the model to capture fine-grained prosodic and structural patterns.
+Compared with naïve fine-tuning, our approach improves adherence to line-count and syllable-count requirements by 3.8\% and 21.4\% absolute, respectively, without degrading text quality.
+In human evaluation, it achieves 42.2\% and 74.2\% relative gains in overall quality over two task-specific baselines, underscoring the importance of formatting-aware training for generating singable lyrics.\footnote{Code and data will be released upon acceptance.}